swanjr/zsearch/README.md

 rails db:create db:migrate db:seed
 ```

-## Start the Application
+## Use Application
 Start rails server locally:
 ```shell
 rails s
 ```
 View application in browser at http://localhost:3000.
+The instructions for how to use the search are displayed
+on the homepage page.

 # Test Suite
 All testing was done with RSpec model, request, and system specs.